GodotECS/godex/README.md

 - [Create a new Godex project](https://github.com/GodotECS/godex/wiki/Create-a-new-Godex-Project)

 ### Examples
-You can find some example projects [here](https://github.com/GodotECS/godex/wiki/Example-Projects).
+You can find some example projects [here: GodotECS/godex-examples](https://github.com/GodotECS/godex-examples).
 The [Unit tests](https://github.com/GodotECS/godex/tree/main/tests) are also a good resource to see how specific things works.

 ### Community
 If you want to chat about Godex, you can join the community on [Discord](https://discord.gg/EFmWpf869q).